Only God Forgives: Plot

 Two hitmen hired by Byron attempt to kill Chang with machine guns at a restaurant, causing the deaths of numerous customers and two of Chang's men.
-Chang kills one, then brutally tortures and interrogates the other one.
+Chang shoots one and also tortures the other before killing him.
 The hitman leads Chang to Li Po, who has resorted to arranging hits to pay for his disabled son.
 Chang kills the hitman with his sword but spares Li Po.
-Chang finds Byron in a club and tortures him to death, but fails to find who ordered the hit.
+Chang finds Byron in a club and graphically tortures him to death but cannot find the person who ordered the hit.
 After recognizing Chang as the man from his visions and failing to follow him, Julian eventually finds Chang and challenges him to a fight at his boxing club.
-Chang quickly defeats Julian, who fails to land a single blow.
-Afterwards, Crystal tells Julian that Chang has figured out she ordered the hit.
-She pleads with Julian to kill Chang, like he killed his father for her.
-She promises that after Julian eliminates Chang, they'll go back home and she'll be a true mother to him.
+Chang quickly defeats Julian, who cannot land a single blow.
+Afterwards, Crystal tells Julian that Chang has figured out that she ordered the hit, where she pleads with Julian to kill Chang.

-With his associate Charlie, Julian infiltrates Chang's home and plan to ambush him.
-After learning Charlie was instructed to execute the entire family, Julian kills Charlie before he can murder Chang's daughter.

-Chang confronts Crystal in her hotel room.
-She tells him that Julian killed his father with his bare hands and that Julian is violent and deranged.
-Chang stabs her in the throat.
-Later, Julian returns to the hotel and finds his mother's corpse.
-He approaches her body, cuts open her abdomen, and shoves his hand inside it.
+Crystal promises that after Julian eliminates Chang, they can go back home and she will be a true mother to him.
+Julian and his associate Charlie infiltrate Chang's home and plan to ambush him.
+After learning that Charlie was instructed to execute the entire family, Julian kills Charlie before he can kill Chang's daughter.
+Chang confronts Crystal in her hotel room, where she tells him about Julian's violent behaviour.
+Chang stabs Crystal in the throat.
+Later, Julian returns to the hotel and finds his mother's corpse, where he cuts open her abdomen and shoves his hand inside it.
 Julian later stands in a field with Chang, offering him his hands voluntarily so he can cut them off with the same weapon with which he killed Crystal.
-Chang is last seen performing a song in a karaoke club filled with fellow police officers.
+Later, Chang performs a song in a karaoke club filled with fellow police officers.